MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2021-09-03-tlol-human-level-in-league-of-legends-using-deep-learning.markdown

 ## Introduction

-This post explores how to extract information from League of Legends replay files, converting the extracted information into a format suitable for Jupyter Notebook, exploring the data within the replays, visualising the data and intuitions about the data.
-Recent approaches at creating human level MOBA deep learning agents are also briefly explored with the key ideas being related to creating a human-level League of Legends AI.
+This post explores how to extract acquire data from League of Legends, the League of Legends rofl replay format, and how to extract granular information from a replay file using a method which allevates the encryption of the replay files without violating Riot Games terms of service.

 ## Initial Ideas